Fumnanya92/Darey.io_Projects/Cloud_Services/Aws/VPC-Peering-with-security-group-configuration.md

    - From the list of available security groups, select the newly created security group for VPC-B.
    - Click "Assign Security Groups" to associate the security group with the selected instances in VPC-B.

+# Creating an internet gateway for the VCPs